Smokey and the Bandit II

 Smokey and the Bandit II is a 1980 American action comedy film directed by Hal Needham, and starring Burt Reynolds, Jackie Gleason, Jerry Reed, Dom DeLuise, Sally Field, Mike Henry, Paul Williams and Pat McCormick.
-The film is the second installment of the Smokey and the Bandit trilogy in the Smokey and the Bandit franchise and a sequel to Smokey and the Bandit (1977).
+The film is the second installment in the Smokey and the Bandit franchise, the second film of the Smokey and the Bandit trilogy, and a sequel to Smokey and the Bandit (1977).

 The film was originally released in the United Kingdom, New Zealand, Australia and several other, mainly Commonwealth, countries as Smokey and the Bandit Ride Again.

 The plot centers on Bo "Bandit" Darville (Reynolds) and Cledus "Snowman" Snow (Reed), transporting an elephant to the GOP National Convention, with Sheriff Buford T. Justice (Gleason) once again in hot pursuit.

-Smokey and the Bandit II was a box office success, grossing $66.1 million against a $17 million budget, becoming the eighth-highest-grossing domestic film of 1980 in the United States.
+Smokey and the Bandit II received generally negative reviews from critics, but was a box office success, grossing $66.1 million on a $17 million budget, becoming the eighth-highest-grossing domestic film of 1980 in the United States.

 Plot

-Big Enos Burdette is in a mudslinging campaign against John Conn for Governor of Texas.
+Three years after the events of the first film, Big Enos Burdette is in a mudslinging campaign against John Conn for Governor of Texas.
 After failing to get the outgoing governor's endorsement, Big Enos overhears him on the phone ordering a crate in Miami to be delivered in nine days to the Republican National Convention in Dallas.
 Burdette schemes to earn the governor's endorsement and have the crate delivered to the convention in his name and tracks down Cledus "Snowman" Snow and offers him and Bo "Bandit" Darville $200,000 to do the run.
 Cledus takes Big Enos and his son Little Enos to Bandit to make the offer in person, but Bandit has become a heavy drinker since breaking up with Carrie ("Frog") and is drunk when the Burdettes arrive and double the payoff to $400,000.
 Cledus accepts on Bandit's behalf, but adds that Big Enos should give them half in advance, to which they agree.
 Cledus is ecstatic, but Bandit begins to miss Carrie.

 Cledus calls Carrie, who is back in Texarkana and again about to marry Junior Justice when Cledus calls offering her $50,000 to help out.
 She agrees and again becomes a runaway bride.
 Though she still has feelings for Bandit, when Carrie arrives, she initially intones she is only in it for the money, and she and Cledus work on getting Bandit off the booze and back into shape.
 She then trades in Junior's car for a new Trans Am (Son of Trigger).
 The group arrive at the pier in Miami only to find out that the manifest is quarantined for three weeks.
 They return later that night to steal it, only to find that the "package" is a live elephant (the G.O.P. mascot) which Cledus names Charlotte after his aunt.
 When Bandit removes a splinter from Charlotte's foot, she takes a liking to him.